Use USPS to Ship Perfumes or Colognes

 Packaging Perfumes and Other Liquid Fragrances

-More often than not, perfumes and colognes come inside of glass bottles.
-Glass helps a fragrance retain its aromas, while plastic would absorb some of the scent molecules, making the fragrance smell different over time.
+More often than not, perfumes and colognes come inside glass bottles.
+Glass helps a fragrance retain its aromas, while plastic absorbs some of the scent molecules, making the fragrance smell different over time.
 That being said, glass is one of the most fragile items you can ship.
 Therefore, properly packaging your fragrance bottle is essential to make sure it doesn’t incur damage during transit.

 Don’t Forget to Include Insurance (If You Don’t Already Have It)